-Caring for children with glaucoma often requires a long-term team effort involving ophthalmologists, pediatricians, low-vision educators, social workers, and other therapists.
+Caring for children with glaucoma often requires a long-term team effort involving ophthalmologists, pediatricians, visual rehabilitation experts, social workers, and other therapists.
 Glaucoma in children can affect other parts of the eye and cause vision loss from amblyopia, corneal scarring, and strabismus.
 Our team specializes in treating these and other eye conditions in children.

 Latest Treatment Advances

 We use the latest effective medical and surgical treatments to control glaucoma in children and to manage other eye disorders often associated with childhood glaucoma.

 Powerful Imaging Devices

-Our advanced imaging technologies include optical coherence tomography (OCT), which provides 3D views of the eye’s internal structures, including the retina and the optic nerve.
+Our advanced imaging technologies include handheld optical coherence tomography (OCT) for evaluating optic nerve health in infants and young children in both the office and hospital settings.
 Researchers in Duke’s Pediatric Retina and Optic Nerve Imaging Center are pioneering new uses for this noninvasive technology, including caring for premature infants with eye disorders.
 We are also exploring new ways to make it easier to track peripheral vision loss in at-risk infants and children.

-We offer patient and family support services, including educational materials and programs, a low-vision rehabilitation program, and a dedicated social worker to help your entire family cope with the management of your child’s glaucoma.
+We offer patient and family support services, including educational materials and programs, a vision rehabilitation program, and a dedicated social worker to help your entire family cope with the management of your child’s glaucoma.

 Our skilled surgeons work closely with anesthesiologists and surgical nurses who are trained and experienced in caring for children with eye conditions.
-We are expertly equipped to care for and treat complex and multiple eye problems, including retinal and corneal diseases.
+We are expertly equipped to treat complex and multiple eye problems, including retinal and corneal diseases.